 Cuisinart CBK-100 2 lb Bread Maker

-It is the slightly cheaper sister model of the CBK-200, which comes with some additional settings and is capable of producing some truly ‘artisan’ bread.
+It is the slightly cheaper sister model, the CBK-200 Convection Bread Maker, which comes with some additional settings and can produce some truly ‘artisan’ bread.

-We are recommending the CBK-100 first and foremost because it is around 50% cheaper than the CBK-200 without sacrificing any core features.
+We are recommending the CBK-100 first and foremost because it is around 50% cheaper than the CBK-200 without sacrificing any of its core features.

-The CBK-200 has additional bread settings (16 vs 11), as well as an alternating heating and cooling process that is capable of producing some mouthwatering textures.
-This is the main difference; so you can decide for yourself if it’s a clincher and pay extra for the CBK-200 if necessary.
+The CBK-200 has additional bread settings (16 vs 11) and an alternating heating and cooling process that can produce some mouthwatering textures.
+This is the main difference, so you can decide for yourself if it’s a clincher and pay extra for the CBK-200 if necessary.

-For most customers, the Cuisinart CBK-100 will tick all of the requirements of a modern bread maker.
+For most customers, the Cuisinart CBK-100 will check off all the requirements of a modern bread maker.

-Many users report a learning curve attached to this machine, even when following the recipes that came with the introductory booklet.
-You have to ensure you are purchasing the best quality ingredients or the resulting loaf will be affected.
-Probably not the best machine if you are planning to skimp on the quality of what gets put inside it…
+- Many users report a learning curve attached to this machine, even when following the recipes that came with the introductory booklet.
+You must ensure you are purchasing the best quality ingredients, or the resulting loaf will be affected.
+It is probably not the best machine if you are planning to skimp on the quality of what gets put inside it

 Here’s a demo video of the Cuisinart CBK-100 2 lb Bread Maker in action: